dedis/cothority/conode/Docker.md

 - private.toml - do not give this away - it's your private key!
 - public.toml - the description of your conode that you can send to dedis@epfl.ch and ask us to include it

+If you change the port-number, you will have to adjust the numbers used in the `docker run`-command.

 ### Starting Conode Using Crontab

 An easy way to start a conode upon system-startup is crontab.
 Add the following line to your crontab (`crontab -e`) and your conode will start with the next system-startup: